henrikbrixandersen/henrikbrixandersen/README.md

-# Hi there, I'm Henrik Brix Andersen 👋🏻
+# Hi there, I'm Brix 👋🏻

 I'm an embedded software/firmware engineer and a passionate open source developer.
 I started working on various open source projects back in the late 1990s and have not stopped since.
 I am mostly committed to writing low-level, hardware-near device drivers and communication protocols.